omeka/omeka-s-enduser/docs/modules/mapping.md

 * **Zoom in**: The small white square with a black plus sign.
 Each click zooms in one step (between 0 and 19).
 * **Zoom out**: The small white square with black minus sign.
 Each click zooms out one step (between 0 and 19).
+* **Full Screen**: View this map expanded to fit the screen of your device.
+* **Draw a polyline**: View this map expanded to fit the screen of your device.
+* **Draw a polygon**: View this map expanded to fit the screen of your device.
+* **Draw a rectangle**: View this map expanded to fit the screen of your device.
-* **Draw a Marker**: The small white square with black bubble marker.
+* **Draw a marker**: The small white square with black bubble marker.
 When you click the button your pointer becomes a blue marker.
 Click again on the map to place the marker.
-* **Move Marker**: The small white square with black box and pencil icon.
+* **Edit layers**: The small white square with black box and pencil icon.
 This option is only available after a marker has been added.
 Click the button and a pink box appears around each marker.
 Click a marker to move it.
 Click again to place.
 Use the grey buttons to "Save" or "Cancel".
-* **Delete Marker**: The small white button with a trashcan icon.
+* **Delete layers**: The small white button with a trashcan icon.
 This option is only available after a marker has been added.
 Click the icon to select a marker.
 Click the marker to be removed and it will disappear.
-Use the grey buttons to "Save" or "Cancel" these changes.
+Use the grey buttons to "Save" or "Cancel" these changes, or to "Clear all" markers currently on the map.
-* **Search Address**: The small white square with a black magnifying glass icon.
+* **Enter address**: The small white square with a black magnifying glass icon.
 Click to enter an address in the search bar.
 * **Set the current view as default view**: The small white square with a target or crosshair symbol.
-The map will default to a zoomed out (global) view.
+The map may have a default zoom level based on the site settings, or a zoom level containing all existing markers if applicable.
 Click to set the current view as the default view for this item.
 * **Go to current default view**: The small black square with a black box around a dot.
 This option is only available after you have set a default view.
 Click to pan and zoom map to the selected view for this item.
 * **Clear the default center and zoom level**: The small white square with a black "X".
 This option is only available after you have set a default view.
 Click to clear pan and zoom preferences and return to the initial global view.